- Borrower’s identification

 Refund refers to money returned to a borrower who paid for a lost item to keep his borrowing privileges intact, but later returned a book to the Library.
 Such a refund might only be made if a replacement for the lost item has not already been purchased, and the time limits set by the Library have not been reached.
 Alumni, and guests have 90 days, and faculty, staff and graduate assistants have 180 days to return lost items to be refunded money that was already paid for the cost of a book (overdue fees, if any, are not returnable).
 Students have 90 days or time remaining to the end of semester, whichever comes first, to request a refund.
 All returned items are assessed by the Library staff as to their physical condition before any refund is granted.
 After indicated periods of time no money is refunded even if replacement items have not been purchased.
 Below is an example of charge and refund issued to Student, Alumni, Guest or Faculty, Staff for a lost Library item when returned within an applicable time frame:

 |Cost of item||$50.00||$50.00||$50.00||$50.00|

 |Overdue Fee||$14.00 (28 days x $0.50)||$0.00||$0.00||$0.00|

-The Library suspends borrowing privileges when circulating library materials are overdue, when Reserve materials are overdue, when charges for lost items are not paid in full, an account is expired, a home and/or e-mail address is defunct, or if recalled items are overdue and still outstanding.
+The Library suspends borrowing privileges when circulating library materials are overdue, when Reserve materials are overdue, when charges for lost items are not paid in full, an account is expired, or a home and/or e-mail address is defunct.
 The borrowing privileges will be reinstated only when all overdue library items are returned and financial obligations resolved.